for the TR-808

 Normally the Cymbal and Hi Hat sounds are created from a mix of 6

 square-wave oscillators.
-This signals is filtered, distorted in a
+This signal is filtered, distorted in a

 gating circuit (which controls the volume) and filtered

 again.
-By plugging an audio signal into this socket, the 6
+By plugging an audio signal into this socket, the signal from the 6

 square-wave oscillators are no longer used and the Cymbal and Hi Hat